robertcornet/TUD_AI_driving/README.md

 ## To Do
-- Better Inertial Navigation
+- Large steering angle mod. _For rear wheel drive drifting, a large steering angle is needed to balance the vehicle in the drift._
-- Camera Vision / Lidar module
+- Camera Vision / Lidar module. _The usability of the Ultrasonic sensors is limited._
-- Standstill vehicle rotating bug
+- Better Inertial Navigation. _Robust algorithm to determine vehicle orientation in space._
-- Large steering angle mod
+- Standstill vehicle rotating bug. _In the simulator, if the vehicle is stationary, it can rotate slowly by steering.
+This is due to how the slip angles are defined._